Bank of America: 2005 to 2007

 Bank of America operated under the name BankBoston in many other Latin American countries, including Brazil.
 In May 2006, Bank of America and Banco Itaú (Investimentos Itaú S.A.) entered into an acquisition agreement, through which Itaú agreed to acquire BankBoston's operations in Brazil, and was granted an exclusive right to purchase Bank of America's operations in Chile and Uruguay, in exchange for Itaú shares.
 The deal was signed in August 2006.

-Prior to the transaction, BankBoston's Brazilian operations included asset management, private banking, a credit card portfolio, and small, middle-market, and large corporate segments.
+Before the transaction, BankBoston's Brazilian operations included asset management, private banking, a credit card portfolio, and small, middle-market, and large corporate segments.
 It had 66 branches and 203,000 clients in Brazil.
-BankBoston in Chile had 44 branches and 58,000 clients and in Uruguay, it had 15 branches.
+BankBoston in Chile had 44 branches and 58,000 clients, and in Uruguay, it had 15 branches.
 In addition, there was a credit card company, OCA, in Uruguay, which had 23 branches.
 BankBoston N.A. in Uruguay, together with OCA, jointly served 372,000 clients.
-While the BankBoston name and trademarks were not part of the transaction, as part of the sale agreement, they cannot be used by Bank of America in Brazil, Chile or Uruguay following the transactions.
-Hence, the BankBoston name has disappeared from Brazil, Chile and Uruguay.
+While the BankBoston name and trademarks were not part of the transaction, as part of the sale agreement, they cannot be used by Bank of America in Brazil, Chile, or Uruguay following the transactions.
+Hence, the BankBoston name has disappeared from Brazil, Chile, and Uruguay.
 The Itaú stock received by Bank of America in the transactions has allowed Bank of America's stake in Itaú to reach 11.51%.
 Banco de Boston de Brazil had been founded in 1947.

-On November 20, 2006, Bank of America announced the purchase of The United States Trust Company for $3.3 billion, from the Charles Schwab Corporation.
+On November 20, 2006, Bank of America announced the purchase of The United States Trust Company for $3.3 billion from the Charles Schwab Corporation.
 US Trust had about $100 billion of assets under management and over 150 years of experience.
 The deal closed July 1, 2007.

 On September 14, 2007, Bank of America won approval from the Federal Reserve to acquire LaSalle Bank Corporation from ABN AMRO for $21 billion.
 With this purchase, Bank of America possessed $1.7 trillion in assets.
 A Dutch court blocked the sale until it was later approved in July.
 The acquisition was completed on October 1, 2007.
 Many of LaSalle's branches and offices had already taken over smaller regional banks within the previous decade, such as Lansing and Detroit-based Michigan National Bank.
 The acquisition also included the Chicago Marathon event, which ABN AMRO acquired in 1996.
 Bank of America took over the event starting with the 2007 race.

 The deal increased Bank of America's presence in Illinois, Michigan, and Indiana by 411 branches, 17,000 commercial bank clients, 1.4 million retail customers, and 1,500 ATMs.
 Bank of America became the largest bank in the Chicago market with 197 offices and 14% of the deposit share, surpassing JPMorgan Chase.

 LaSalle Bank and LaSalle Bank Midwest branches adopted the Bank of America name on May 5, 2008.